Elevation Design

 Example 3: Moving System Down While Preserving Slopes

 - Identify pipes to modify and select them.
-In this case the first pipe or pipes of the system (for ‘Only Selection’ mode) to move up or down.
+In this case the first pipe or pipes of the system to move up or down.

-- Set Hold Reference and Auto-flow edition modes.
+- Set Hold Reference and Auto Flow Edition.
 Set the hold reference to “Hold Slope”.
-Set auto-flow edition to “Only Selection”.
+Disable Auto Flow Edition to modify only selected elements.

 - Apply changes.
 The system moves up while preserving all slopes.